Comparison

 • Teams needing to branch and test balance changes

-• Projects requiring JSON export to Unity, Unreal, or Godot
+• Projects requiring JSON/CSV export to any game engine

 • Studios wanting integrated GDDs and data in one system